lucidrains/med-seg-diff-pytorch/README.md

 ## Todo

-- [ ] some basic training code, with Trainer taking in custom dataset tailored for medical image formats
+- [x] some basic training code, with Trainer taking in custom dataset tailored for medical image formats  - thanks to <a href="https://github.com/isamu-isozaki">@isamu-isozaki</a>

 ## Citations